wwsd/wwsd.github.io/_posts/2015-12-05-Getting-Started-With-Jekyll.md

 #### Jekyll Website

-For more resources for jekyll first is the main website which is a great place to start
+For more resources on jekyll, first is the main website which is a great place to start

 [jekyllrb.com/](http://jekyllrb.com/)